fabferri/about-k8s/aks-hands-on/aks-07-mongodb/Readme.md

     mongo-root-username: dXNlcm5hbWU=
     mongo-root-password: cGFzc3dvcmQ=
 ```
-Kubernetes provides diffent type of Secrets; in the specific case discussed here **type: Opaque** <br>
+Kubernetes provides different type of Secrets; in the specific case discussed here **type: Opaque** <br>
-The Secret resource contains the **data** field, used to store arbitrary data in format of dictionaly, with values base64 encoded. <br>
+The Secret resource contains the **data** field, used to store arbitrary data in format of dictionary, with values base64 encoded. <br>

 Convert the strings to base64 coding:
 ```bash